-Alternative nicotine delivery systems as substitutes to cigarettes may constitute an approach to reduce the risk of smoking-related diseases and the inherent population harm!
-Philip Morris international is developing reduced risk products (RRPs) for adult smokers who would otherwise continue to smoke.
-One of these products is the novel nicotine aerosol system (P3L), which is based on a technology first described by Rose and co-workers2.
-This involves generating an aerosol of a nicotine salt by combining vapors of nicotine and a weak acid (lactate).
-The aerosol is characterized by a droplet size that is compatible with pulmonary absorption.
-In contrast to electronic cigarettes, P3L does not contain exogenous carrier compounds such as propylene glycol, generally used in e-liquids.
+Alternative nicotine delivery systems as substitutes to cigarettes may constitute an approach to reduce the harm caused by tobacco or nicotine, Philip Morris International is developing reduced risk products (RRPs), including the novel nicotine aerosol system (P3L) which is based on the technology of generating an aerosol of a nicotine and a weak acid as first described by Rose and co-workers.2 The aerosol is characterized by a droplet size that is compatible with pulmonary absorption.
+In contrast to electronic cigarettes, P3L does not contain exogenous carrier compounds such as propylene glycol, used in e-liquids.

-Product tolerability, acceptable taste and sensory characteristics, a nicotine delivery profile comparable to cigarettes and ritual characteristics similar to cigarette smoking are known to enhance the chances that smokers successfully switch from cigarettes to a RRP.
+Product tolerability, acceptable taste and sensory characteristics, a nicotine delivery profile comparable to cigarette smoking are known to enhance the chances that smokers successfully transition from cigarettes to a RRP.

-The objectives of this first-in-human study were to evaluate in healthy smokers the plasma pharmacokinetic (PK) profile of nicotine; subjective effects, as assessed by urge to smoke, craving relief and product evaluation; and the safety and tolerability of the P3L system at three dose levels in relation to the Nicorette[®] inhalator
+The objectives of this first-in-human study were to evaluate in healthy smokers the plasma pharmacokinetic (PK) profile of nicotine; subjective effects, as assessed by urge to smoke, craving relief and product evaluation; and the safety and tolerability of the P3L system at three dose levels in relation to the Nicorette[®] inhalator.

+Methods
-- Open-label ascending nicotine levels study - 2 16 male and female, healthy, cigarette smoking subjects (Caucasian) - Study consisting of a screening period, one day of admission including a product familiarization period, four separate days of onsite product use with 1-3 days in-between each product use and a seven-day safety follow-up period

-4 Product use regimen:

-Nicorette[®] inhalator (15 mg): one inhalation every 15 seconds over approx. 20 minutes (total 80 puffs corresponding to ~2 mg nicotine)

-- P3L (50, 80 and 150 μg nicotine/puff, as determined on a smoking machine under Health Canada Intense smoking regimen): one inhalation every 30 seconds over 6 minutes (total 12 puffs corresponding to ~0.7 mg, ~1.0 mg and ~1.9 mg nicotine, respectively)

-- Plasma nicotine PK analysis: 15 blood samples were collected: 3 samples from 45 minutes prior start of product use (t_o) and 12 samples after t_o.
-Nicotine concentration was determined in venous plasma by means of LC-MS/MS (LLOQ: 0.2 ng/ml) - 6 Subjective effects were assessed by means of the Visual Analog Scale (VAS) for craving3, the brief version of the Questionnaire of Smoking Urges4 and the modified Cigarette Evaluation Questionnaire (mCEQ)5

-- Safety monitoring: adverse events (AEs), vital signs, physical examination, spirometry, ECG, clinical laboratory safety parameters and cough assessment - The study was conducted in 2015 at Christchurch Clinical Studies Trust Ltd., New Zealand according to ICH GCP, approved by an Independent Ethics Committee and by the New Zealand Medicines and Medical Devices Safety Authority (MedSafe), and registered at www.clinicaltrials.gov (NCT02532374)
+- Open-label ascending nicotine levels study - 16 male and female, healthy, cigarette smoking subjects (Caucasian) - Study consisting of a screening period, one day of admission including a product familiarization period, four separate days of onsite product use with 1-3 days in-between each product use and a seven-day safety follow-up period - Product use regimen: - Nicorette[®] inhalator (15 mg): one inhalation every 15 seconds over approx. 20 minutes (total 80 puffs corresponding to ~2 mg nicotine) - P3L (50, 80 and 150 μg nicotine/puff, as determined on a smoking machine under Health Canada Intense smoking regimen): one inhalation every 30 seconds over 6 minutes (total 12 puffs corresponding to ~0.7 mg, ~1.0 mg and ~1.9 mg nicotine, respectively) - Plasma nicotine PK analysis: 15 blood samples were collected: 3 samples from 45 minutes prior start of product use (t0) and 12 samples after t_0 .
+Nicotine concentration was determined in venous plasma by means of LC-MS/MS (LLOQ: 0.2 ng/ml) - Subjective effects were assessed by means of the Visual Analog Scale (VAS) for craving3, the brief version of the Questionnaire of Smoking Urges4 and the modified Cigarette Evaluation Questionnaire (mCEQ)5 - Safety monitoring: adverse events (AEs), vital signs, physical examination, spirometry, ECG, clinical laboratory safety parameters and cough assessment - The study was conducted in 2015 at Christchurch Clinical Studies Trust Ltd., New Zealand according to ICH GCP, approved by an Independent Ethics Committee and by the New Zealand Medicines and Medical Devices Safety Authority (MedSafe), and registered at www.clinicaltrials.gov (NCT02532374)

-INVESTIGATIONAL PRODUCT
+Investigational Product

+Study Design

-P3L device (The product depicted above is subject to ongoing development.
-The visual is therefore illustrative and does not necessarily represent the latest stage of product development).
+illustrative and does not necessarily represent the latest stage of product development.